-Here are some practical tips and reminders to help make sure spring break leaves everyone feeling relaxed and happy.
+Here are some practical tips and reminders to help make sure spring break leaves everyone relaxed and happy.

 Drive with caution